ethangraham2001/ba5-summaries/markdown/com301-final.md

 To decrypt, we need the same random sequence of bits *(as it operates like a one-time-pad)*, so we just use the same algorithm as encryption.

+Note *(from live exercises)* we can actually reuse the same nonce under different keys, as it will produce a different OTP.
+However, important to never use the same nonce for the same key.

 #### Summary on Block Ciphers